Oliver Sinclair: Stories of Solway Moss

-George Douglas of Pittensreich's account of the events before Solway was that after James V had left the Scottish army, Oliver Sinclair was appointed commander instead of Lord Maxwell.
+George Douglas of Pittendreich's account of the events before Solway was that after James V had left the Scottish army, Oliver Sinclair was appointed commander instead of Lord Maxwell.
 Some Scots who would not accept Oliver's authority then refused to fight and the battle was lost.
 This account was accepted by subsequent sixteenth-century Scottish chronicle writers.
 However, writing about 80 years after, the author and poet William Drummond of Hawthornden collated an alternative version of events.
 Hawthornden attributed the defeat to a misunderstanding; Sinclair was tasked only to deliver the message that Maxwell was in command, and when he was raised up to speak, the anxious army thought he had been made leader.
 During their confusion the English attacked.

 Family

 Oliver married Katherine Bellenden.
 Their daughter Isobel married James Hamilton of Bothwellhaugh, who assassinated Regent Moray in 1570.